alexkit/node-pastrybox/README.md

 	$ pastrybox today print
 	$ pastrybox day 21-10-2012 print
 	$ pastrybox from 21-10-2012 to 21-11-2012 print
+	$ pastrybox baker erin-kissane print
 	...

+`To print all the content published on the The Pastry Box, just do:`

+`$ pastrybox print`

+To extract our database in a JSON format, just do:

+`$ pastrybox`

 *PDF files are always created in the current working directory.*